-1.5 Pupils come from a range of professional backgrounds, mostly from white British families living within a 10-mile radius of the school.
-Nationally standardised test data provided by the school indicate that the ability of the pupils is above average in the junior and senior schools and below average in the sixth form.
-The school has identified 91 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and dyspraxia all of whom receive additional specialist help.
-One pupil in school has an education, health and care (EHC) plan.
-English is an additional language (EAL) for two pupils, who receive additional support for their English.
+1.4 Pupils come from a range of professional and business backgrounds, mostly from Hertfordshire and surrounding counties.
+Nationally standardised tests provided by the school indicate that the ability of the pupils in the senior school is above average, and that of pupils in the Prep and sixth form is broadly average.
+The school has identified 58 pupils as having special educational needs and/or disabilities, such as dyslexia and other conditions, all of whom receive additional specialist help.
+Six pupils have an education, health and care plan.
+English is an additional language for two pupils, who receive support for their English.
+Data used by the school have identified 27 pupils as being most able in its population, and the curriculum is modified for them and for 34 other pupils because of their special talents in music, drama and sport.